chilikasha/tinytools/README.md

 - [RustDesk](https://rustdesk.com/) - secure, fast and simple remote desktop software.
 Doesn't require configuration and works on any platform.

-- [Scroll Reverser](https://pilotmoon.com/scrollreverser/) - reverses the direction of macOS scrolling, with independent settings for trackpads and mice.
+- [Scroll Reverser](https://pilotmoon.com/scrollreverser/) - reverses the direction of scrolling in macOS, with independent settings for trackpads and mice.

 - [Shortcut Bar](https://fiplab.com/apps/shortcut-bar-for-mac) is a handy app that connects you to the files, folders, apps, web bookmarks, text snippets and color swatches that you need lightning fast access to.